JeremiahKaren/35percent.github.io/_posts/2020-08-22-southwark-responds-to-shopping-centre-campaigners.md

 ## Statement highlights

-Several other parts of Southwark's statement stand out as particularly inane;
+Several other parts of Southwark's statement stand out, one for being particularly inane;

 _'For many smaller traders this is an opportunity to grow and develop their business.'_

 There has never been true at any point since the redevelopment of the shopping centre was first proposed three years ago and it certainly is'nt now.

-_'The council is committed to enabling the largest possible number of existing businesses to remain in the area'_
+Southwark also cliam that _'The council is committed to enabling the largest possible number of existing businesses to remain in the area'_

 If Southwark was genuinely committed to keeping the largest number of businesses in the area it would not have approved a planning application that did not guarantee this.
 Southwark's planning department was happy to recommend for approval a scheme when it did not have one of the main relocation sites (Castle Square) and continued to recommend the scheme without a fully realised relocation strategy, which [the planning committee duly approved](http://moderngov.southwark.gov.uk/mgAi.aspx?ID=49413).